 Automatic renewals can be convenient and ensure that you

+continue to be insured.
 However, if you are not aware that your

 insurance is set up this way, it could lead to unnecessarily

 purchasing a second insurance policy, overdrawn accounts and

 Check if your policy automatically renews

-provide this information in their product disclosure
+provide this information in their product disclosure statement (PDS)

-purchasing insurance, if you're unsure whether it automatically renews, ask your insurer
+you're unsure whether it automatically renews, ask your insurer

 before you hand over your account details.